moncla-lab/treesort-pipeline/README.md

 ### ```rule treesort```:

-Runs TreeSort at each replicate using the alignments and the rooted trees
+Runs TreeSort at each replicate using the alignments and the rooted trees.

 **Input**: